 Crepe

 Made from lightweight rayon or soft silk, crepe is a crinkled, gauzy material perfect for creating soft silhouettes.
 It’s a shapely fabric that can accentuate curves and is often used for minimalist designs such as bridal jumpsuits.
-A-line or mermaid dresses are a favorite amongst classical lovers.
-You can wear this fabric at any time of the year.
+A-line or mermaid dresses are a favorite among classical lovers.

 Damask

-Damask resembles brocade because of its raised designs but has a much lighter weight.
+Damask resembles brocade because of its raised designs but is much lighter.
 The dull jacquard pattern is usually the same shade as the fabric itself, and the beautiful wedding dress material has a historical, traditional quality.
-It’s a great option for structured styles that rely on construction and can be worn around the year in more formal, fancier weddings.
+It’s an excellent option for structured styles that rely on construction and can be worn around the year in more formal, fancier weddings.

 Dotted swiss

-Breathable and lightweight, this material is created from muslin fabric and has a dotted, evenly-dispersed motif across its length.
-It’s an ideal material for outdoor weddings in spring and summer because of its light and flowy quality.
+This muslin fabric, breathable and lightweight, has a dotted, evenly-dispersed motif across its length.
+It’s ideal for outdoor weddings because of its light and flowy quality.
 You’ll feel right at home wearing this material at a garden wedding.
+Iron on a low setting to avoid damaging the delicate fabric.

 Dupioni

-This slightly rough fabric has coarser fibers that lend it an organic, raw, and charming aesthetic.
-It’s a full-bodied silk that maintains its shape, making it the perfect choice for dramatic ballgown silhouettes.
+This slightly rough fabric has coarser fibers, giving it an organic, raw, and charming aesthetic.
+It’s a full-bodied silk that maintains its shape, making it the perfect choice for dramatic ball gown silhouettes.
 This material is suitable for wear in all seasons.
+Store Dupioni garments folded or hung on padded hangers to prevent creases and wrinkles.

 Faille

 This material is woven of rayon, cotton, or silk and has a ribbed, structured finish that gives the effect of a crosswire rib.
-It has a sophisticated texture and substantial structure, which makes it perfect for minimal and modern designs.
-While it’s possible to comfortably wear this sumptuous material around the year, its popularity usually increases around fall and winter.
+Its sophisticated texture and substantial structure make it perfect for minimal and modern designs.
+While it’s possible to wear this sumptuous material comfortably throughout the year, its popularity usually increases around fall and winter.
+It is often machine washable, but check the care label for specific instructions.

 Gazar

 Gazar is woven from silk or wool and has a crisp, smooth look that resembles organza.
-Silk gazar is extremely common in wedding wear and got even more popular after Kate Middleton debuted her wedding dress.
-The translucent yet stiff material holds a great shape and can be used in romantic, structured designs for full-skirted ball gowns around the year.
+It is extremely common in wedding wear and became even more popular after Kate Middleton debuted her wedding dress.
+The translucent yet stiff material holds a great shape and can be used in romantic, structured designs for full-skirted ball gowns throughout the year.
+Look for a gazar fabric that is neither too heavy nor too light.
+A medium-weight gazar is often the most versatile.

 Georgette

-Lightweight and sheer, georgette is made from silk or polyester and has a beautifully textured crepe surface.
+Georgette is lightweight and sheer, made from silk or polyester and has a beautifully textured crepe surface.
 It features a soft silhouette, making it the topmost layer of a wedding gown.
 It’s floaty and feminine and is often used for creating flowy silhouettes with a lot of movement.
 Georgette is a popular wedding dress material in the warmer seasons.
+Depending on the weave and weight, it can be sheer or opaque.
+Opt for a heavier or lined georgette if you prefer a more modest look.

 Lace

-Lace is the most popular wedding dress fabric that has an extremely diverse range of embellishments, weights, textures, and patterns.
+Lace is the most popular wedding dress fabric, and it comes in an extremely diverse range of embellishments, weights, textures, and patterns.
 It’s universally loved in almost every culture because of its romantic, feminine, and delicate nature.
-The material itself is extremely supple, which is great for creating a wide range of shapes and silhouettes.
+The material is extremely supple, which is great for creating a wide range of shapes and silhouettes.

-Usually woven from cotton or silk, lace can be used as a detail or overlay to add a vintage or romantic vibe.
 This graceful material is available in many different styles, such as Venise (textured and heavy), Alençon (corded trim with bold motifs), and Chantilly (very open and detailed).
 Its unique versatility makes it a top choice for brides around the year.
-However, come heavier weaves, such as Italian Venise, should be used in fall and winter.

 Mikado